costajob/app-servers/README.md

 ### Dart
 [Dart](https://www.dartlang.org/) version 2.1.0 is installed via homebrew.
-Dart is an object-oriented, class defined, single inheritance language using a C-style syntax that transcompiles optionally into JavaScript.
+Dart is a VM based, object-oriented, sound typed language using a C-style syntax that transcompiles optionally into JavaScript.

 ### Elixir
 [Elixir](http://elixir-lang.org/) 1.7.4 is installed via homebrew.